ablestack/reactive-domain-objects/TECHNICAL.md

 > Note: any child objects and collections of RDOs that implement ICustomSync will no longer be auto-synchronized.
 To subsequently synchronize a child object or collection, of of the following options are available:

-- A custom recursive sync routine is write, which could even take advantage of the ICustomSync interface by implementing on child Domain objects
+- A custom recursive sync routine, which could take advantage of the ICustomSync interface by implementing on child Domain objects
-- The 'continueSmartSync' function (passed into the method), can be called for each child object [Object Path](TODO)
+- The 'continueSmartSync' function (passed into the method), can be called from withing the customSync routine on any RDO sub-node where the smartSync should continue

 ## Custom Collection Types